 - DIGESTION – most people have no issues with digesting hemp hearts!
 They’re generally a safe bet for pretty much anyone at any age/stage of their life and, when using the whole hemp heart, are a great source of both soluble and insoluble fibre containing 20% and 80%.

 - 1/2 – 1 cup organic raw whole hemp hearts (this will depend on how “thick” and “creamy” you would like it – see notes below)

 OPTIONAL (but highly recommended)

-- 1-2 pitted medjool dates (as sweetener – you could also use stevia or maple syrup)
+- 1-2 pitted medjool dates, softened in warm water (as sweetener – you could also use stevia or maple syrup)